 - A4-8 After demolition of existing structures, additional soil and soil gas sampling in the area of the former Enjay Cleaners may be warranted to determine if concentrations are decreasing, limited in extent, and in soil or soil gas or both.
 With limited soil removal and/or soil vapor extraction, levels which are suitable for unrestricted use of the land could be achieved and a land use covenant would not be required.
 If the vapor mitigation measure is implemented in accordance with DTSC Vapor Intrusion Mitigation Advisory, an operation and maintenance (O&M) plan should be prepared and include general guidelines for monitoring, including establishing baseline conditions and number and frequency of monitoring events necessary to meet the performance goals and measures. - A4-9 In response to the commenter, the following mitigation measure has been added to further reduce the significant impact already identified under Impact Statement 5.7-2, of Draft EIR Section 5.7, Hazards and Hazardous Materials.
-Subsection 5.7.7, Mitigation Measures, of Section 5.7 has been revised, as follows.
+Subsection 5.7, Mitigation Measures, of Section 5.7 has been revised, as follows.
 The revisions are also provided in Chapter 3, Revisions to the Draft EIR, of the Final EIR.
 The additional mitigation measure does not change the findings, conclusions, or recommendations of the Draft EIR and does not result in the identification of any new or increased significant impacts.
 Also, the revisions do not constitute the type of significant new information that requires recirculation of the Draft EIR for further public comment under CEQA Guidelines Section 15088.5.
 Changes made to the Draft EIR are identified here in strikeout-text to indicate deletions and in bold underlined text to signify additions.

-MM HAZ-2 Prior to issuance of the first building permit, soil and soil vapor samples shall be collected from beneath the former Enjay Cleaners and soil samples shall be collected from beneath the proposed 0.5-acre public park site and tested for PCE and OCPs, respectively.
+MM HAZ-2 Prior to issuance of the first building permit, soil and soil vapor samples shall be collected from beneath the former Enjay Cleaners and soil samples shall be collected from beneath the proposed 0.5-acre public park site and tested for Volatile Organic Compounds (VOC) and Organochlorine Pesticides (OCP), respectively.
 The results shall be submitted to the Orange County Health Care Agency and City Building Official.
 In the event that soil concentrations exceed site-specific cleanup goals, affected soils shall be removed and properly treated/disposed of.
 Should soil vapor concentrations exceed site-specific cleanup goals, short-term soil vapor extraction and treatment shall be performed to reduce soil vapor concentrations.
+Institutional controls will be required if the soil and soil gas cannot achieve the cleanup goals for residential land use, and/or vapor mitigation measure (e.g., passive ventilation system) are implemented to protect the future building receptors.